| MODICA“Modica.

 of steps.
 Its front elevation dominates Modica Bassa and its overhanging

 hills.
 It accommodates a lovely art-gallery.
+ECONOMY Modica has a mainly agricultural

 economy, with major outputs of olive, carob, legume, flour and all